Premium

 Charting course in Kerala, Bengal

 He also mentioned how the state was attracting domestic investment as well as foreign direct investment, especially in the manufacturing sector, that would give jobs to millions.
-In IT, he said, Kolkata’s growth would outstrip both Hyderabad and Bangalore.
+In IT, he said, Kolkata8217;s growth would outstrip both Hyderabad and Bangalore.
 Healthcare and education were the other priority areas.
-In contrast, the report on Achutanandan’s address made it evident that the new Kerala Chief Minister was planning his policies close to his image.
-The state government, he said, will protect people against “neo-liberal policies”.
-Despite the state’s fiscal crisis, the LDF government had decided to write off the debts of farmers who had committed suicide, the police cases against tribals who fought for their land rights would be withdrawn and possession certificates would be given to all deserving tribal cultivators.
+In contrast, the report on Achutanandan8217;s address made it evident that the new Kerala Chief Minister was planning his policies close to his image.
+The state government, he said, will protect people against 8220;neo-liberal policies8221;.
+Despite the state8217;s fiscal crisis, the LDF government had decided to write off the debts of farmers who had committed suicide, the police cases against tribals who fought for their land rights would be withdrawn and possession certificates would be given to all deserving tribal cultivators.
 Mentioning women voters specifically, he said the LDF government would book culprits of sex rackets and related crimes.
 The report makes no mention of whether the Kerala Chief Minister has been meeting MNC heads and other business leaders with plans to invest in the state.

 Compiled by Ananda Majumdar